argodev/studies/ot_survey/OT_Class_03_Manuscript.md

 _God is establishing the covenant terms to direct His people in how to live in fellowship with Him since He will now dwell with them._

 So in this part of God’s word we’ll see the covenant laws that Israel was to live by.
 And we’ll also see the construction of something called “the tabernacle,” where God’s presence was.
 In it all we’ll see how poorly the people kept the terms of the covenant (the laws), and Yahweh’s response to them as covenant breakers.
 Again, biblically speaking, a covenant is an inviolable bond between two parties that, if kept, brings about great blessing, but, if broken, brings a curse.
 In these chapters, Yahweh will give the terms of the covenant to His people.
-Will Yahweh enforce the full wrath of the covenant curse should they break it?
-We’ll have to see.

 Now, in this second half of the book there's a lot of laws.
 But in this class, I'm going to talk a lot about grace.
 You'll see why in a moment.
 But first, I want us to think about those two concepts for a moment.  __*Why is it that we need to understand God’s Law if we’re going to understand God’s Grace?*__

 ## Structure

 It's important that we take a few minutes here at the beginning to talk about the structure of the second half of Exodus because that will provide us with a basic outline for our time together.
-In chapters 20 through 23 of our text, we have the Ten Commandments, or the Decalogue as it’s sometimes called, along with additional commandments and regulations regarding society, morality, and the religious calendar of God's people.
-These four chapters, which lay out the covenant obligations of Israel, act as prologue to the second half of the book.
+In chapters 20 through 23 of our text, we have the Ten Commandments, or the Decalogue as it’s sometimes called, along with additional commandments and regulations regarding society, morality, and the religious calendar of God's people. _These four chapters, which lay out the covenant obligations of Israel, act as prologue to the second half of the book_.

 Now, here's where the structure gets interesting.
 Chapters 24 through 40 are written using a literary devise called a chiasm.
 A chiasm is a structure, found commonly in texts from the ancient world, in which important concepts or ideas are placed in a symmetric order for emphasis.
 The chiasm in chapters 24 through 40 of Exodus is especially noteworthy because it presents us, right here at the outset of the Old Testament, with a beautiful picture of the gospel.
-Turn over to the back of your handout and let me explain.
+Let's look at the slide here and see if I can explain.

 Section II - which covers chapter 24 - is about the ultimate goal of the covenant: fellowship with God.
 Then III explains how that’s going to happen; it gives the instructions for building the tabernacle where God will dwell with his people.
 But then IV, chapters 32-34, test the covenant.
 In chapter 32 the people sin.
 In chapter 33 God shows grace.
 In chapter 34, quite unexpectedly, God renews the covenant even after the people’s rebellion.
-And then we continue to work our way out of the chiam, with each section paralleling the one above it.
+And then we continue to work our way out of the chiasm, with each section paralleling the one above it.
 Section V parallels section III as it describes the tabernacle getting built.
 And then in section VI we see the promise of section II fulfilled as God’s presence enters the tabernacle.

-Now, in a chiams the most crucial piece is in the middle.
+Now, in a chiasm the most crucial piece is in the middle.
 The “crux” of the matter, so to speak.
 So what’s in the middle of this section of laws, disobedience, and punishment?
 It’s chapter 33: grace.
 The centerpiece of the gospel at the turning point of this second half of Exodus.
 As we journey through the second half of Exodus, we’ll talk about each part of the chiasm in more detail.
 And as we do that, my hope is that we’ll take away a greater awe for God’s grace to us in Christ - previewed here in Exodus.

 ## Exodus 20-23: Covenant Obligations